Loggan Rock

 Loggan Rock is a heritage-listed residential building located at 111 Whale Beach Road, Avalon Beach (formerly known as Avalon until 2012), Northern Beaches Council, New South Wales, Australia.
 It was designed in 1929 by Alexander Stewart Jolly in the Californian Bungalow style, with a 1953 modern extension designed by Max Collard.
 The house was built from 1929 to 1953.
 The house is also known as Cabin Avalon and Log and Rock; and it was added to the New South Wales State Heritage Register on 15 August 2008.

 History

 Aboriginal land

-It has been speculated that the Sydney region has been populated by indigenous Australians for at least 40,000 years.
-There were three different language groups in the Sydney region; these were further refined into dialects spoken by smaller clans.
+The Sydney region has been populated by indigenous Australians for at least 40,000 years.
+At the time the British arrived, there were three different language groups in the Sydney region; these were further refined into dialects spoken by smaller clans.
 The principal language of Northern Sydney, where Avalon Beach is located, was Guringai.
 Much evidence of millennia of Aboriginal habitation remains, especially their rock etchings in Ku-ring-gai Chase National Park which borders Pittwater's western side.